 I am writing this for people, like me, who know that getting off social media will help their mental health, but they just can’t find the strength to do it.

 Here’s a little bit about my story:

 Hello, my name is Caitlin.
-My first adult interest was in opera, and (unfortunately) the opera industry is becoming more and more about image: selling yourself, selling your success, selling your beauty, so you can get more jobs and make more money.
+My first adult interest was in opera, and (unfortunately) the opera industry is becoming more and more about the image: selling yourself, selling your success, selling your beauty, so you can get more jobs and make more money.

-My next adult interest was photography, which (predictably) is all about image; because that’s what you’re making: images.
+My next adult interest was photography, which (predictably) is all about images; because that’s what you’re making: images.
 And much of the photography industry exists on social media: that’s where brands follow you, you get future clients, you can post recognition you’ve gotten, AKA get more jobs and make more money.

 Unfortunately, for me, the act of selling myself, whether it was through photography or singing, was harmful to my mental health.

 I empathize with people who feel they need to be on social media to make money.
 I can’t completely agree that people who have careers in which they need to market themselves need to be on social media, even though it feels like it.
 I think there are other ways to be on the internet (and therefore increase your connectedness with others) without social media.
 And if social media is harming you, perhaps you can find a new way to still do what you love.